- Travel and Places»

-Poisonous and Venomous Snakes, Spiders and Insects Seen in Mexico Whilst On Vacation
+Poisonous and Venomous Snakes, Spiders and Insects Seen in Mexico

-Poisonous snakes, spiders & bugs whilst on vacation in Mexico.
+Venomous snakes, spiders & bugs in Mexico.

 Mexico, home to venomous killer caterpillars, poisonous spiders, fatal tsetse fly, blood sucking deer ticks and the ancient Aztecs.
 Mexico is an adorable country, absolutely beautiful, with world class hotels and superb beaches providing fantastic cheap vacations.

 But Mexico is full of poisonous insects and snakes in virtually every place you could go to, killing hundreds of people every year, and infecting thousands more, including tourists.